sustechgem/RESnet-py/README.md

 # RESnet-py
+Dikun Yang (yangdikun@gmail.com)

-3D resistor network solution for d.c. forward simulation problems.
-Python implementation.
+**3D resistor network solution for d.c. forward simulation problems.
+Python implementation.**

 This is a python implementation of the Matlab code to solve for the electric field of subsurface under the excitation of d.c. sources.